Looking for the best coffee mug for travel? For commuting? The Starbucks Click and Sip Travel mug may be it.

 Let’s face it, the main buying “feature” on this 16oz.
 Clip&Sip travel mug is the “clip” that allows you to open up the handle like a carabiner, insert it through a strap or luggage handle, and then “click it” securely in place.

 The rubberized, flexible handle has another advantage.
-It makes the mug much “grippier” than a regular travel mug.
+It makes the mug much “grippier” than a regular coffee mug for travel.
 Not sticky, but grippy.
 And big hands can fit (unbuckled) if they can’t find handles to fit their hands.
 Especially good in cold climates if you might wear thick gloves at times!

 The bottom of the mug is rubberized and slip-proof and unlike some mugs, this one has a nice balance that should keep it upright, even on long, bumpy flights, or while in your car or taxi.